AdvancedComputationalDesign-SDU/ACD25-Portfolio-Kongslev/A4/README.md

 - **Parameters Changed**: `n_agents=200`, `vision_r=2.5`, `sep=4.0`, `freq_x/y=1.0`, `height=22`

 - **Description**: This iteration increases both the agent density and their personal space.
-By raising the separation force, agents are forced to spread out across the curved faces rather than huddling in the lowest points.
-This creates a more systematic and even panelization that covers the surface effectively, showing a clear balance between the terrain's shape and the agents' social distance.
+By raising the separation force, agents are forced to spread a bit more out across the surface.
+This creates a more systematic and even panelization that covers the surface effectively.

 ![Variation B](images/output_2.jpg)
 ![Variation B](images/output_2.1.jpg)